Antisemitic Statements by a Climbing Pioneer Prompt the American Alpine Club to Rename a Prestigious Honor

 The award’s name needed changing, as did the narrative informing it.

-Jamie Logan, who is 75, knows something of courageous and transformative change.
-She won the Underhill Award in 2020 to honor a career during which she went by Jim Logan.
-Jamie transitioned completely in 2017.
+Jamie Logan, who is a 75-year-old trans woman, knows something of courageous and transformative change.
+She won the Underhill Award in 2020 after transitioning in 2017.
 She took the lead on the decision to change the award’s name, and she’s facilitating a process to assess the sweep of the club’s history.

 “It’s my feeling that any organization 100 years or more old should look into its past,” Jamie told me, “because it’s likely there will be problematic characters and incidents that don’t mesh with the present.”